RJay-Pickering/BCCA-Godot-Crash-Course/assignments/2. our first game/README.md

 - [ ] Must use ONLY the asset pack provided for your art.
     - You do not have to use the entire assets folder.
     - You may add audio to your project, but it needs to put in a audio folder.
 Audio is not required.
-- [ ] Must have menus like a title, pause, game over, and a you win screen.
+- [ ] Must have menus like a title, pause, game over, and victory screen.
 - [ ] Must have instructions on how to play the game.
     - Either throughout the gameplay, or as a setting in the pause menu.
 - [ ] Must have an end goal for your game.
     - The end goal needs to be different from your classmates.
 - [ ] No adult content, drug use, drug promotion, defamation, or bullying.

 Do not shy away from looking for tutorials.
-Watching tutorials for this assignments is heavily encouraged.
+Watching tutorials for this assignments is heavily suggested.
+Especially if the last assignment didn't help that well.